 Changes the visibility timeout of a specified message in a queue to a new value.
 The default visibility timeout for a message is 30 seconds.
 The minimum is 0 seconds.
 The maximum is 12 hours.
 For more information, see Visibility Timeout

-in the Amazon Simple Queue Service Developer Guide
+in the Amazon SQS Developer Guide

 For example, you have a message with a visibility timeout of 5 minutes.
 After 3 minutes, you call